cognitedata/cdf-sdk-java/docs/extraction_pipeline.md

 ## Extraction Pipelines Runs

 Extraction Pipelines Runs are CDF objects to store statuses related to an extraction pipeline.
 The supported statuses are: success, failure and seen.
 The statuses are related to two different types of operation of the extraction pipeline.
 Success and failure indicate the status for a particular EP run where the EP attempts to send data to CDF.
-If the data is successfully posted to CDF the status of the run is ‘success’; if the run has been unsuccessful and the data is not posted to CDF, the status of the run is ‘failure’.
-Message can be stored to explain run status.
-Seen is a heartbeat status that indicates that the extraction pipeline is alive.
+If the data is successfully posted to CDF the status of the run is `success`; if the run has been unsuccessful and the data is not posted to CDF, the status of the run is `failure`.
+Message can be stored to explain run status. `Seen` is a heartbeat status that indicates that the extraction pipeline is alive.
 This message is sent periodically on a schedule and indicates that the extraction pipeline is working even though data may not have been sent to CDF by the extraction pipeline.

 ### List extraction pipeline runs